jenkinsci/github-autostatus-plugin/README.md

 ## Grafana dashboards

-The plugin can also be configured to send job and stage stats to in InfluxDB instance, which can be used to build dashboards in Grafana to monitor build time and success rate.
+The plugin can also be configured to send job and stage stats to an InfluxDB instance, which can be used to build dashboards in Grafana to monitor build time and success rate.
 For example:

 ![](images/grafana-dashboard.png)